Carnagion/dissertation/interim/interim.typ

 First, a new Comma-Separated Value (CSV) data format was created for these datasets, which included all the relevant fields.
 This format included both the separation matrices and the rows of aircraft data together in a single CSV file, unlike the old instance sets that separated them into different files.
 This made the data much easier to parse and save.

 A randomisation algorithm was then created to randomise instances after parsing them, allowing for the generation of new data from an existing dataset.
 This alters the separation times and the pushback, taxi, de-icing, and lineup durations of each aircraft in the instance.
 Separations are randomised within a specified range as defined by the aircraft's size class -- small aircraft are assigned a separation between one and two minutes, medium-sized aircraft between two and three minutes, and large aircraft either three or four minutes.
 The pushback, taxi, and lineup durations are each assigned a random duration between one to three minutes, while de-icing durations are randomised between four to six minutes.
-All other data -- such as the number of aircraft, their earliest allocated take-off times, their size classes, and so on -- is untouched.
+All other data -- such as the number of aircraft, their earliest allocated arrival or departure times, their size classes, and so on -- is untouched.

 == Aircraft Separations

-As mentioned in @background, each aircraft must adhere to strict separation requirements that enforce a minimum waiting time before taking off after the previous aircraft.
+As mentioned in @background, each aircraft must adhere to strict separation requirements that enforce a minimum waiting time before taking off or landing after the previous aircraft.
 These separations are defined by the appropriate aviation authorities by classifying aircraft into a number of classes -- typicaly based on size or weight -- and specifying the separation that must apply between each class @beasley-scheduling-aircraft.
 Many of the existing works on runway sequencing assume that there are a fixed number of aircraft classes, and that these are the only factors influencing separation times @beasley-scheduling-aircraft.

 In practice, however, separation times are decided based on a number of other factors.
 For example, at London Heathrow, separation times relate not only to aircraft classes but also to the Standard Instrument Departure (SID) route that the aircraft is to follow after take-off @beasley-scheduling-aircraft.
 Assuming a fixed number and mapping of aircraft classes to separation durations would therefore fail to generalise to every single system or practical situation.